Product manager Resume Guide + Tips + Example

 Education

-A resume for a product manager job must include an education section.
-In reverse-chronological order, show the name of the schools and the years that you graduated using bullet points.
-If you did not attend college, then list your high school information and the classes you’ve taken since graduating.
+A resume for a product manager position must include an education section.
+In reverse chronological order, use bullet points to show the schools’ names and the years you graduated.
+If you did not attend college, list your high school information and the classes you’ve taken since graduating.

 Need the perfect product manager resume now?
 Our Resume Builder has all the tools you need to create a professional resume in minutes!
 We’ll help you fill in your template.
 Then you can make edits on the fly, download your finished resume, save it in multiple file formats and send it to your target employer.
 It’s that easy!

-Review the job description closely and match the required skills to the skills and traits that fit you.
+Review the job description closely and match the required qualifications to the skills and traits that fit you.
+Use a strong mix of hard and soft skills.

 Product manager resume skills might include: